The Witcher (TV series): Casting

 In September 2018, Netflix announced that Henry Cavill would play Geralt of Rivia.
-He was selected from more than 200 actors; Cavill actively campaigned for the role, being a long-time fan of the video game adaptations.
+He was selected from more than 200 actors; Cavill actively campaigned for the role, being a long-time fan of the video game adaptations, specifically The Witcher 3: Wild Hunt, though he read the books upon taking the role.
 In October 2018, Freya Allan and Anya Chalotra were cast as Princess Cirilla and Yennefer of Vengerberg respectively, while Jodhi May, Björn Hlynur Haraldsson, Adam Levy, MyAnna Buring, Mimi Ndiweni, and Therica Wilson-Read also joined.
 More casting was announced later that month, including Eamon Farren, Joey Batey, Lars Mikkelsen, Royce Pierreson, Maciej Musiał, Wilson Radjou-Pujalte, and Anna Shaffer.

 In February 2020, Netflix announced Kim Bodnia had been cast as Vesemir, an experienced witcher and a mentor to Geralt.
 Other additions included Kristofer Hivju, Yasen Atour, Agnes Born, Paul Bullion, Thue Ersted Rasmussen, Aisha Fabienne Ross, and Mecia Simson.
 In September 2020, it was announced that Basil Eidenbenz would replace Rasmussen in the role of Eskel.
 In November 2020, Rebecca Hanssen was announced for the role of Queen Meve.

 In March 2021, Kevin Doyle was cast as Ba'Lian, an original character who does not appear in the novels.
 Cassie Clare, Adjoa Andoh, Liz Carr, Simon Callow, Graham McTavish, and Chris Fulton were cast as Philippa Eilhart, Nenneke, Fenn, Codringher, Dijkstra, and Rience, respectively.

 In April 2022, Robbie Amell, Meng'er Zhang, Hugh Skinner, and Christelle Elwin joined the cast in the third season with recurring roles.
 In July 2022, Michalina Olszańska, Ryan Hayes, Kate Winter, Martyn Ellis, Harvey Quinn, and Poppy Almond were cast.

 In October 2022, Netflix announced that Liam Hemsworth would be replacing Henry Cavill as Geralt of Rivia from the fourth season onwards.
 In January 2024 it was announced that Laurence Fishburne was cast as Regis.
 Other actors joining the fourth season include Sharlto Copley, James Purefoy, Danny Woodburn, Linden Porco, Eve Ridley and Clive Russell.

 The series' casting director is Sophie Holland.